LAST REVIEWED Dec 13 2019 8 MIN READ

 When a customer calls a financial professional requesting a specific investment or product.

-When a financial professional provides clients with education, including basic investment advice based on a client’s income or age.
+When a financial professional provides clients with education, including basic investment education based on a client’s income or age.

 Accounts funded with post-tax dollars or taxable transactional accounts not considered retirement accounts, even if the money is personally earmarked as retirement savings.